Skip to Main ContentSearch SiteSearch Site

 Bio

-I love teaching astronomy, geology, oceanography, and physics courses and getting students engaged with exploration, investigation, and discovering!
-I am a geophysicist who explores environments in the Solar System and exoplanets beyond, studying planetary habitability, trying to answer one of the fundamental questions of astronomy, "Are we alone?", find my Fall 2024 courses here, all are welcome!
+I love teaching astronomy, geology, oceanography, and physics!
+I’m passionate about engaging students through exploration, investigation, and discovery!
+As a geophysicist, I explore environments in our Solar System and on exoplanets beyond, studying planetary habitability and seeking to answer one of the fundamental questions of astronomy: “Are we alone?”
+Find my Fall 2024 courses here, all are welcome!

 Office Hours